 - Department of Energy: Weatherization Assistance for Low-Income Persons

 - Department of Labor: Job Corps, National Farmworker Jobs Program, Workforce Investment Act Youth Activities

 (Institute for Research on Poverty, 2016)

 Even though the current official poverty measures have been used consistently since the 1960s, there are widespread concerns that the federal poverty measure is flawed.
 There is an overarching agreement that the Census Bureau does not identify all individuals living in poverty.
 The Census Bureau is unable to obtain exact numbers because many low-income individuals live with others or are frequently moving and are in many cases homeless.
 Furthermore, those residing in psychiatric hospitals, college dorms, nursing homes, serving in the military, and/or in jails or prisons are not counted.
 It is estimated that several million individuals who would fall below the poverty threshold and poverty guidelines are not counted each year (Rodgers, 2015).

 Federal Response to Poverty

 Each year hundreds of billions of public and private dollars are spent on efforts to prevent poverty and assist those living in poverty (Rodgers, 2015).
-According to the United States Census Bureau in 2012, there were approximately 52.2 million (or 21.3 %) people in the United States receiving some sort of assistance through government funded welfare programs (United States Census Bureau, 2016).
+According to the United States Census Bureau in 2020, there were approximately 69.8 million people in the United States receiving some sort of assistance through government-funded welfare programs (Social Security Administration, 2021).

 The welfare system in the United States consists of government programs which provide financial assistance to individuals and families who cannot support themselves.
 Welfare programs are funded by taxpayers and allow people to cope with financial stress during challenging periods of their lives.
 The goals of welfare include the attainment of: